xregistry/spec/core/spec.md

   to ensure that the `epoch` value matches the Resource's latest Version's `epoch` value and if it differs then an error MUST be generated

+Deleting a Resource MUST delete all Versions within the Resource.

 A successful response MUST return either:

 ```yaml